AaronCIH/SJDL-Foggy-Vehicle-Re-Identification--AAAI2022/README.md

 # Setup and environment

-To generate the recovered result you need:
+To implement our method you need:

 1. Python 3
 2. CPU or NVIDIA GPU + CUDA CuDNN